rbawden/Similarity-cour-de-cassation/README.md

 `orig/` contains the original files will all raw information, `final/` the cleaned dataset splits, `preproc/` the preprocessed files (lowercasing and sentencepiece segmentation) and `bin/` the binarised files to be used by fairseq.

-## Reproduce the data splits
+## Prepare the data

-The prepared data is provided in the zip folder, so you do not need to do rerun this.
+The prepared data is provided in the zip folder, so there is no need to rerun data preparation.
 For reproducibility purposes, the script to prepare the data from the original files found in `data/orig/` is provided:

 `bash scripts/prepare_data.sh`

+## Models

+### Automatic keyword sequence prediction ('titrage' in French)

+Take examples consisting of the matter (first title; 'matière') concatenated to the synthesis ('sommaire') and predict the rest of the keyword sequence 'titrage'.